VisDesignStudies/module-three-design-study-lite-sadieamato/README.md

 ## Analysis
 ### 1. Reflect pt.
 1

+This visualization tool makes it easy to notice trends in data and make comparisons.

+As we can see, natural gas has consistently remained the top energy source for both the residential and commercial sectors.
+Petroleum has also consistently ranked second for both sectors.
+We can also see when certain policies were enacted.
+For example, between 1978 and 1983, there was a significant drop in the use of petroleum and distillate fuel oil for the commercial sector.
+This was likely caused by the National Energy Act, introduced in 1978, outlining the need to reduce the nation’s dependency on oil and increasing renewable energy resources.
+This act was closely followed by the Energy Security Act of 1980, incentivizing private industry to seek out different approaches into renewable energy.
+Both acts included tax credits to encourage businesses to invest into the causes (https://education.nationalgeographic.org/resource/executive-energy-efforts/).

+So, we’ve seen that the visualization aligns with policies throughout history, proving that energy policies do have a cement impact on future energy consumption.
+In general, most non-renewable energy consumption has been on the decline, with the exception of natural gas.
+This is true for both the residential and commercial sectors.
+It’d be great to see the Department of Energy hone in on natural gas consumption, incentivizing both businesses and individuals to make a switch to more renewable energy, and providing plans for alternative energy sources.

+In addition to a policy regarding natural gas consumption, the DOE could also benefit from conducting research into why petroleum usage has increased in the residential sector since 2014.
+Prior to 2014 it appears to have been on a steady decline, but has since remained consistent.

+These are just two of many observations and recommendations that can be gleaned from this visualization tool.

 ### 2. Reflect pt 2

 When designing visualizations for the Department of Energy, or any stakeholder who is wanting to analyze and view trends in data, it's imperative to create a solution that 1) allows for self-exploration and 2) allows for comparisons.
 Creating this visualization tool provided a lot of insights in how to address a stakeholder's needs.